Characterization of the Polarization Beam Response of SPT-3G Using Point Sources: Observations and Data

 \subsubsection{Leakage Subtraction}

 Instrumental polarization---spurious polarization signals arising from temperature anisotropies---must be removed before analyzing the polarized beam.
 We construct empirical temperature-to-polarization leakage templates for each field through an iterative procedure.
+The templates are empirical, pixel-by-pixel $Q$ and $U$ patterns induced by a temperature point source; they are not restricted to a monopole, quadrupole, or any other prescribed angular structure.

+The separation between leakage and intrinsic polarized source signal relies on the fact that the intrinsic source polarization is modulated by each source's polarization angle, rotating in the $Q$/$U$ plane from source to source, whereas the static instrumental leakage pattern is fixed in instrument/map coordinates by the temperature response.
+Averaging normalized maps over sources with different polarization angles therefore suppresses the intrinsic polarization and yields a first-order estimate of the static leakage pattern.
 Initially, we normalize each source's $Q$ and $U$ maps by its peak temperature flux density, then average these normalized maps across all sources with linear flux weighting to create ensemble-averaged leakage templates.
-These initial templates contain small contributions from true astrophysical polarization.
+These initial templates contain small residual contributions from true astrophysical polarization.
 To remove this contamination, we iterate: we fit the source and beam parameters using the framework described in Section~\ref{sec:fitting_framework}, subtract the best-fit polarized signal model from each source's $Q$ and $U$ maps, and then reconstruct the templates from these residual maps.
-This process converges sufficiently after a single iteration, though in practice we performed four.
+The templates change negligibly after the first iteration; in the baseline analysis we perform five iterations and use the final templates for leakage subtraction.

 Figure~\ref{fig:leakage_templates} shows the resulting leakage templates for the main survey field.
 In addition to linear temperature flux weighting, we implement three alternative weighting schemes for template construction (median, flat, and quadratic) and explore these as systematic tests in Section~\ref{sec:systematic_tests}.